 Some of the things you’ll need to keep in mind while making the transition include:

-If you live in a home with a large yard, you can usually just open up the door to let your pup go in and out throughout the day (you could even install a doggie door to free yourself of this responsibility).
+If you live in a home with a large-sized yard, you can usually just open up the door to let your pup go in and out throughout the day (you could even install a doggie door to free yourself of this responsibility).
 However, you’ll need to start walking your dog three to four times each day when you move into a multi-family unit.

 Some dogs are more prone to barking than others, so it makes sense to select a dog that is not a notoriously vocal breed (note that most of the best large dogs for apartments listed above are relatively quiet).

 However, you can also use a bark-control collar to help quiet your dog; there are several styles available, including those that deliver a mild shock when your dog barks and those that spray a mist of citronella to distract your dog during a barking frenzy.

-Even the best trained dogs have the occasional accident.
+Even the best-trained dogs have an occasional accident.
 While this isn’t necessarily a problem if you can clean up the mess quickly, urine can soak into a carpet or wood floor if it occurs while you are away at work.
 This is problematic in your own home, but it is even worse in an apartment.

-From time to time, even the even the best large dog for apartments need to run around the apartment at full speed.
+From time to time, even the most well-suited large apartment dogs need to run around the apartment at full speed.
 This can lead to broken belongings and scratched floors, which will cost you money, and it can also irritate the residents living below you.